SoulessAdam/autoMiner/README.md

 # autoMemer
-Automated script/program for sending s.mine, made in 2 minutes with minimal effort and no concern for efficiency or a tidy code base.
+Automated script/program for sending s.mine, made in probably around 2 minutes with minimal effort and no concern for efficiency or a tidy code base.
 Written in Python.

 ## Instructions for use:
 ### Intercepting a good post request: